rippedpiracy/site/docs/PC Software/games.md

 **[FitGirl](https://fitgirl-repacks.site) (Torrent / DDL)**

 One of the most well known and reputable Repacker out there, very active and provides Torrent links with DDL mirrors.
 Only downside being the Repacks can take a long time to install depending on your hardware.
-Mostly uploads on 1337x.to, RuTor.info, Tapocheck.net and some DDL mirrors that will be linked on her site.
+Mostly Uploads on 1337x.to, RuTor.info, Tapocheck.net and some DDL mirrors that will be linked on her site.

 **[DODI](https://dodi-repacks.site) (Torrent / DDL)**

 Another active Repacker that provides Torrent links with DDL mirrors.
 Usually takes less to install compared to FitGirl, while having ever so slightly larger Releases.
-Other than DDL Mirrors on his site, he uploads on 1337x.
+Other than DDL Mirrors on his site, he Uploads on 1337x.

 **[Masquerade](https://masquerade.site) (DDL / Torrent)**